jf-gm/docutest/docs/framework/framework-controllers.md

 ### Controller definition

 - The controller must be a class that extends `Controller` or `ModelController`.
-- In the controller `this.name` must be defined (name that will be part of the controller route).
+- In the controller `@Controller` must be defined receiving two parameters: `('name', model)`.
-- When extending `ModelController`, In the constructor, the model associated with the controller must be assigned to `this.model`.
-- The method `routes(): Router` must be defined assigning the routes to the controller routes, along with the desired "policies".

-> Check out the `Controller` and `ModelController` class definition for examples on how to define the `routes` function and other useful controller implementations.
+- The controller is going to be composed by some hook decorators:

+#### Hook decorators

+- `@ApiDocs` defines if it's going to generate documentation for the controller.
+- `@ApiDocsRouteSummary` optional decorator that defines a description for the route.
+- `@Auth` defines if the route is going to be protected by authentication.
+Regardless of the order in which it is defined, this decorator will always be executed before the middleware.
+- `@Middlewares` receives a list of functions that are going to be executed before the route logic.
+- #### Method decorators
+  - By default, the route is `/`
+  - `@Get`
+  - `@Post`
+  - `@Put`
+  - `@Delete`

 Example: